kenjennings/Atari-Breakout76/intro_retdev.md

 The Operating System is remarkable for an 8-bit computer.
 Full-featured and friendly, it supports automatic booting from disk, automatic driver loading from peripherals, standard, centralized I/O for devices, game controller polling, and built-in support for the system's graphics.

-One only need to look at the Atari's SIO bus to learn where USB comes from.
+One only need look at the Atari's SIO bus to learn where USB comes from.
 SIO is a single serial port to which all peripherals daisy-chain, not just the disk drives.
 The patent holder for USB also designed SIO and credits that experience for influencing USB.

 Considering the Atari was designed in the 70s it has remarkably flexible graphics that in some aspects would not be exceeded by other computers until the Amigas appeared.
 The graphics chips can do many things in hardware automatically with little to no CPU intervention.

 The ANTIC chip executes its own program called the Display List.
-The Display List is a "program" describing the screen construction.
-Display List commands identify the text or graphics mode to display on that line.
+The Display List is a program in ANTIC's machine language describing screen construction.
+Display List instructions identify the text or graphics mode to display on that line.
 This means mixing different text and graphics modes on screen is merely a matter of using different instructions in the Display List.
-Mixing graphics modes requires no 6502 machine language programming, and it can even be done in BASIC.
+Mixing graphics modes requires no 6502 machine language programming, and building a Display List can even be done in BASIC.

 ANTIC provides a formidable collection of graphics modes.
 Six text modes with four kinds of font rendering, and eight graphics modes of varying pixel sizes, color depth, and memory requirements.
 In addition to the 14 display modes, the color processor (GTIA) provides four color interpretations for the modes.